MislavJaksic/Knowledge-Repository/Productivity/ChrisSparks/ExperimentWithoutLimits.md

 `Meet capable people`:
 * every Friday at 18:00 I'll call a friend that I haven't heard from the longest
 * arrange a meeting, coffee or just chat over the phone

+Note: optimize goals and priorities only on Friday 19:00

 ### Designing Systems